 George W. Hicks, Jr., is a partner in the Washington, D.C., and Dallas offices of Kirkland & Ellis LLP.
 His practice focuses primarily on Supreme Court and appellate matters as well as critical motions and legal issues in the trial courts.
-George has successfully argued before the Supreme Court, written successful merits briefs in eleven cases before the Court, and authored numerous successful petitions for certiorari.
-He has argued nearly thirty appeals across the U.S. Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, and Eleventh Circuits—including fifteen arguments before the Fifth Circuit alone—as well as before federal district and bankruptcy courts.
+George has successfully argued before the Supreme Court, written successful merits briefs in twelve cases before the Supreme Court and authored numerous successful petitions for certiorari and briefs in opposition to certiorari.
+He has argued thirty-five appeals across the U.S. Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, Eleventh and District of Columbia Circuits—including eighteen arguments before the Fifth Circuit alone—as well as before federal district and bankruptcy courts.

-George’s matters address a wide range of subjects including administrative law, arbitration, bankruptcy, CERCLA, constitutional law, energy law, False Claims Act, federal criminal law, Indian law, intellectual property, labor and employment law, product liability, and securities law.
-His Supreme Court work has been recognized by the National Law Journal and Law360, and his court of appeals work has been repeatedly recognized by the AM Law Litigation Daily.
+George’s matters address a wide range of subjects including administrative law, arbitration, bankruptcy, CERCLA, constitutional law, energy law, False Claims Act, federal criminal law, Indian law, intellectual property, labor and employment law, product liability and securities law.
+His Supreme Court work has been recognized by the National Law Journal and Law360, his court of appeals work has been repeatedly recognized by the AM Law Litigation Daily and he was recently named one of Lawdragon’s “500 Leading Litigators in America.”
 His recent victories include:

 - In re Ultra Petroleum Co., 28 F.4th 629 (5th Cir.
 2022).
 Fifth Circuit decision holding that rejection of energy company contract in Chapter 11 proceedings does not collaterally attack rate filed with FERC and that FERC public-interest hearing is not required before contract rejection.